workframes/Lite/docs/communication/gates.md

 ## Wait for Gate
 !!! note
-    Wait is used for one time, it's not used to recieve data constantly.
+    Wait is used for a single time, it's not used to recieve data constantly.

 #### Client
 ```lua